Responses

 json_datadict | None

 This is json_data as it is originally returned to the user without the key names being changed.
-See Notes.
 None is used if the original response returned a 204 No Content response.

 headersdict